dogodigi/community_mapping/en/chapters/view_the_result.md

 ## Objective

-Students will know how their edits end up in OpenStreetMap and how to access their own data.
+Collaborate how edits end up in OpenStreetMap and how to access the data.

 ## Materials and equipment

-- Students should all have a smartphone or tablet.
+- smartphone or tablet.
 - Internet access

 ----